 |Children (Ages 7-16)||£10.00 per ticket|

 Note: Prices are a guide only and may change on a daily basis.

-Royal Liver Building 360 Tour and experience will re-open on July 4th following a three month UK lockdown.
-The tour will operate with new social distancing measures, reduced guided tour numbers and additional sanitising facilities in place.
+Royal Liver Building 360 Tour and experience is open with social distancing measures, reduced guided tour numbers and additional sanitising facilities in place.

 Safety precautions are as follows

 - Pre-booked tours with maximum of 6 people

 - Social distancing measures are in place including a one-way system, queue controls and reduced capacity and tour flow.

 - Visitors are encouraged to use hand washing facilities

 - Staff have been trained and are equipped with the appropriate PPE

 - Cleaning will be undertaken throughout the day to produce the highest standards of hygiene